Shivansh0508/pushup-posture-analyzer/README.md

 ## License

-MIT License - free to use and modify.
+MIT License - free to use.